-Special Purpose Thermocouples
+Special Purpose Thermocouples - OVERVIEW

 These assemblies are designed for a broad range of applications that require resistance to corrosion and chemical attack.
 They provide very good temperature measurement and service life in plating, pickeling, and acid bath applications.
 The stainless steel sheath is coated with FEP and includes a fused FEP tip for excellent corrosion resistance.